corywelch/plex-notify/README.md

    Fill in the `twilio` block, adjust `global_settings`, and enable desired `applications`.

 3. **Install launchd job**
+   *Note: Do NOT run this with `sudo`.
+It must be installed as your local user.*
    ```bash
    chmod +x install_launchd.sh
    ./install_launchd.sh